sloul1/lineageos-to-a52s/README.md

 </p>

 >[!WARNING]
 >Warning: The provided instructions are for LineageOS 22.2.
 These will only work if you follow every section and step precisely.
 Do not continue after something fails!

+## Basic requirements

+1. Read through the instructions at least once before actually following them, so as to avoid any problems due to any missed steps!
+2. Make sure your computer has adb.
+Setup instructions can be found [here](https://wiki.lineageos.org/adb_fastboot_guide.html#installing-adb-and-fastboot).
+3. Enable [USB debugging](https://wiki.lineageos.org/adb_fastboot_guide.html#setting-up-adb) on your device.
+[Video instruction](#oem).
+4. Make sure that your model number is one of the following (exact match required!):
+- SM-A528B
+- SM-A528N
+- SM-A528B/DS
+5. Boot your device with the stock OS at least once and check every functionality.
+6. Remove all Google accounts from your device to avoid “Factory reset protection”
+7. LineageOS is provided as-is with no warranty.
+While we attempt to verify everything works you are installing this at your own risk!

+>[!WARNING]
+><b>Warning:</b> Your device needs a specific <b>[firmware](https://wiki.lineageos.org/glossary#firmware)</b> version before proceeding.
+If your device is currently using a newer or older version than the required version, please up- or downgrade to the required version before proceeding with your LineageOS installation.

+The required version is <b>Android 13/14</b>, which may be lower than the LineageOS version you are about to install - this is not an error!
+If there are multiple updates of that version (e.g. security updates), make sure to use the latest!

+If you need to upgrade or downgrade your device, please search online for guides.
+We are unable to provide specific instructions here and on our support platforms.

 ## Pre-Install instructions